codersforcauses/bluecrew/documentation/docs/staff.md

 ## User Management

 The details of both admin and non-admin users may be accessed and edited by clicking the username of the user.
+These details include the gender identity and indigenous identity which the user provided when signing up.
+Users can also be created or deleted through this page.

 ## Challenges